scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 and pork.
 Dinner was a bacon burger at a local tavern and two glasses of tasty Hefeweizen.

+### Day 312

+No soylent today, more convention and travel again.
+So I had a bagel with strawberry jam and cream cheese for breakfast.
+Then for lunch I had a hot dog, italian beef, salad, and a pickle.
+Also, I had a piece of cheesecake for desert after that.
+Nothing really for dinner though, until late after I got back from traveling and stopped for some fast food on the way home.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/